Sadashiv/devops_stuff/docker/README.md

-Old and new way of running docker commands docker container run - new way of run docker run - Oold way of run
+Old and new way of running docker commands docker container run - new way of run docker run - Old way of run

 Images and containers
 A container is launched by running an image.
 An image is an executable package that includes everything